cellml/libcellml-archived/docs/source/usecases.rst

 #.
 Use case: Load XML, reformat it with standard indentation, save result.

 #.
 Category: Validate a CellML 1.2 model
    #.
-Use case: detect units errors
+Use case: detect invalid mathematics.
+For 1.2, the actual restricted subset of mathml from the secondary spec is needed.
    #.
-Use case: detect invalid mathematics.
+Use case: detect units errors.
+Again, the actual restricted subset of mathml from the secondary spec is needed.

    #. todo: add more here
    #.
 Required feature: libCellML should have a validation framework based on the core specification and then secondary specs can add their specific rules